Categorical matrix factorizations and monomorphism categories: Introduction

-In the module case, \Cref{thmA: Fac-Frobenius} recovers a result of Sun and Zhang {\cite[Prop.~3.4]{SZ24}}.
+In the module case, \Cref{thmA: Fac-Frobenius} recovers a result of Sun and Zhang {\cite[Prop.~3.4]{SZ26}}.
 Their proof relies on a correspondence of Gorenstein projectives under Frobenius functors between Abelian categories.
-Our proof involves the left and right adjoints of the functors $\nu^k \colon \E \to \Fac^\E_{l+1}(\omega)$, which are given in terms of the projections $\pi^j \colon X \mapsto X^j$ for $j = k$ and $j=k+1$, respectively, see \Cref{lem: nu-adjunction}.\\ The (generalized) cokernel functor sends an $\E$-factorization $X=(X,\alpha)$ to the chain of monomorphisms
+Our proof involves the left and right adjoints of the functors $\nu^k \colon \E \to \Fac^\E_{l+1}(\omega)$, which are given in terms of the projections $\pi^j \colon X \mapsto X^j$ for $j = k$ and $j=k+1$, respectively, see \Cref{lem: nu-adjunction}.